The Battle of Fulford

 The fighting was fierce and terrible, but as the day wore on, the English spirit broke, and the armies of Mercia and Northumbria were cut to pieces.
 Some were trapped against the ditch, others fled, and the bodies of the English lay so plentifully upon the ground that, according to their own accounts, the Norse were able to advance over the meadow without getting their feet wet.

 York prudently surrendered to the invaders, but Harald did not enter the city; perhaps eager to spare the city he hoped to rule the effects of looting by his own men.
 Instead, he retired to Stamford Bridge to await the gathering of hostages from around the region.

-The Norse had but 5 days to enjoy their victory at Fulford.
+The Norse had but five days to enjoy their victory at Fulford.
 On 25 September, King Harold surprised Harald Hardrada at Stamford Bridge, and inflicted a decisive defeat on the Norsemen.
 Hardrada himself was killed, as was Tostig, and the Norse withdrew.

 That is not the end of the tale, however, for scarcely had the dust of Stamford Bridge settled when news came of a landing of Norman troops under William of Normandy on the south coast.
 Harold ordered Morcar and Edwin to gather new levies, while he sped south once more with his exhausted troops.Perhaps unwisely, Harold chose to meet William in battle before the fresh northern troops could arrive.
 On 14 October 1066, he met William's army at Hastings, and there Harold, in turn, was killed, and the Saxons were decisively beaten.

 The repercussions of Fulford were enormous.
 The losses suffered by the Mercian and Northumbrian levies at Fulford meant that the army led by Harold into battle at Hastings was desperately undermanned.
-It is not a stretch of imagination to claim that the Battle of Fulford led directly to the success of the Norman invasion that followed.
+It is not a stretch of the imagination to claim that the Battle of Fulford led directly to the success of the Norman invasion that followed.

 More British Battles